 Instead, the Chinese government used a cynical social media crackdown to cover up fears shared online by clinicians as they fought the first cases of Covid-19 in Wuhan.
 The blackout ultimately gave the virus time to spread to the outside world.

 Authors of the first global investigation of the coronavirus pandemic conclude that if hero Wuhan Central Hospital physician, Dr. Li Wenliang, had access to encrypted social media platforms, news that the novel disease was spreading between humans would have reached the West in late December 2019, months before Chinese officials finally acknowledged how serious the virus was.

-Instead, the diligent medical worker, who contracted the disease and died of it on February 7 this year, tried to alert colleagues in other provinces who were part of a supposed private group using a platform called WeChat.
+Instead, the diligent medical worker, who contracted the disease and died of it this year, tried to alert colleagues in other provinces who were part of a supposed private group using a platform called WeChat.
 He sent his message at the end of December 2019, when he was alerted to cases of a virulent new respiratory illness that had been treated in his hospital in the proceeding weeks and that appeared to pass between humans.

 Details of the messages Dr. Li sent are revealed in the new book, COVID-19: The Greatest Cover-Up in History — From Wuhan to the White House, by authors and journalists Dylan Howard and Dominic Utton.
 It provides the first detailed investigation into the pandemic and is set to be published before the election by Skyhorse Publishing.